 The concept of comparative negligence, and all its various iterations, can be overwhelmingly complicated.
-If you or a family member have been seriously injured or killed in an accident or through medical malpractice, or because of a defective product, you will need an experienced serious personal injury lawyer to represent you.
-Burg Simpson has the experience, and the resources, to ensure that you can recover the damages you deserve for your injuries and your losses.
+If you or a family member have been seriously injured or killed in an accident or through medical malpractice, or because of a defective product, you’ll need an experienced serious personal injury lawyer to represent you.
+Burg Simpson has the experience, and the resources, to ensure that you can recover the damages you deserve for your injuries and losses.

 Burg Simpson represents spinal cord injury victims nationwide.
 Our Colorado personal injury attorneys have in-depth knowledge of spinal cord injury lawsuits and our firm has the resources to handle the most complex cases out there.
 To learn more about personal injury cases and, more specifically, spinal cord injuries, call our qualified Denver personal injury attorneys at the law firm of Burg Simpson.
 We have the skills and experience to help you seek the compensation you deserve.
 Call us at 303-792-5595 or fill out our online Case Evaluation form now to schedule your free consultation!